-4.5 Liaison
+3.5 Liaison

-In the event of a declared Civil Defence Emergency or warning impacting on electricity supply, Network Tasman will provide a liaison officer at civil defence HQ.
+In the event of a declared Civil Defence Emergency or warning impacting on electricity supply, Network Tasman will make available a liaison officer to work out of civil defence HQ if requested.
 This person will act as the interface between Civil Defence and Network Tasman.